nagualcode/omarchy-speakercorners/README.md

 # 🗣️ Speaker Corners

-> Four corners.
+> Three corners.
 One lightweight, fully click-through Omarchy plugin.
 > Hot corners that **speak** — and a floating command center that listens.

-**Speaker Corners** mashes a float bar (top-left), a floating workspace switcher (bottom-right) and hot-corner actions (including the Omarchy menu) into a single masked, click-through overlay.
+**Speaker Corners** mashes a float bar (top-left), a floating workspace switcher (bottom-right) and a hot-corner action ( Omarchy menu) into a single masked, click-through overlay.
 No window stack, no bloat — one surface, `~1.5 KB` of attitude per corner.